 Activities to Keep Your Senior Loved One in the Holiday Spirit

 Did your loved one recently move to a senior living community?
-Here are some tips to help keep their holiday merry and bright:
+Here are some tips to help keep their holiday merry and bright with senior holiday activities:

 Do Some Holiday Shopping from Catalogs or Online